digiltd/oh-rtd-test/Z-Wave-Binding.md

 **NOTE:** There is an issue with using the RPi with the zwave binding - see the known issues below.

-## Further Reading and Reference
-Chris Jackson maintains an excellent technical resource for the ZWave binding on the [HABmin Wiki] (https://github.com/cdjackson/HABmin/wiki/Z-Wave-Configuration)
+**For technical reference and implementation:** Chris Jackson maintains an excellent technical resource for the ZWave binding on the [HABmin Wiki] (https://github.com/cdjackson/HABmin/wiki/Z-Wave-Configuration)
 ## Supported controllers

 The binding supports all controllers that implement the Z-Wave Serial API.
 A list of confirmed supported controllers is